No products in the cart.

 Diagnosing Fluent Aphasia

-As a result, the person can appear unaffected and is not easily recognized as a stroke survivor.
+As a result, the individual can appear unaffected and is not easily recognized as a stroke survivor.
 Therefore, when they speak, others often assume they have a mental health problem.
 They are also often mislabeled as intoxicated.

 Progression of Wernicke’s Aphasia